quocson/milk-tracker/README.md

 Milk Tracker is a full-stack application designed to help parents track baby feeding data.
 It consists of a React-based Progressive Web App (PWA) for the client-side and a Go-based backend server.
 The application supports offline functionality, user management, and feeding data visualization.

+The client application, which supports offline mode, is hosted at: [https://quocson.github.io/milk-tracker/](https://quocson.github.io/milk-tracker/)

 ---

 ## Features